More About Professional Corporations

 Many medical professionals are starting their own companies because the medical industry is a lucrative business.
 If you are planning to start a professional medical corporation in California, this article will help guide you through the basics!

-What is the Government Agency That Regulates Medical Corporations?
+What is the Government Agency That Regulates Professional Medical Corporations?

 All professional corporations are required by law to register with the respective government agencies that regulate the profession that they belong.
-Medical corporations are regulated by the Medical Board of California.
+Professional medical corporations are regulated by the Medical Board of California.

-What are the California State Laws that regulate the formation of a Medical corporation?
+What are the California State Laws that regulate the formation of a Professional Medical Corporation?

 Read the full text of these laws or codes at the end of this page.